Society's portrayal of adoption often does not match the reality.

 A Fresh Start Means a Clean Slate

-Even adopted as babies, adoptees may challenge the narrative of their origin.
+Even when adopted as babies, adoptees may challenge the narrative of their origin.
 As much as you want to give your little one a story that will comfort or empower them, if it isn’t the whole truth, they could start to search for the rest when they are old enough.

 They may ask about their birth parents, why they were given up, to meet their biological siblings and to know their roots.
 This journey is likely to happen even in the case of closed adoption with no information exchanged and no further contact planned between adopted and birth parents.